Fitness and experience

 - basic first aid training

-If you have any doubt as to whether you have the correct experience, please build up to your ACT hike by:
+If you have any doubt as to whether you have the correct experience, consider joining a guided hike and/or build up to your ACT hike by:

 - undertaking shorter, unguided hikes where you carry everything yourself